GenesisFR/HowToBecomeGoodAtShooters/README.md

 - can be thrown behind mobs to attempt exposing the weak points on their back
 - its duration can be greatly extended with an Artificer Hive
 - its duration is set when deploying it, even if it loses skill tiers afterward
-- mobs shooting it will be pulsed (and therefore proc Spotter) for a short time
+- mobs shooting it will be pulsed for a short time
 - useful in PVP to catch a player off guard as it hides your nameplate until it's destroyed
 - holding it without deploying it hides your nameplate in PVP